Xelezard/btel/README.md

 #### Quit mode
 This mode can be accesed by typing "q" or "quit" into the "mode" field in Mode mode.

+Press any key to exit Btel if all changes are saved.

+Press esc to go back to Mode mode.

+#### Force Quit mode
+This mode can be accesed by typing "fq" or "force quit" into the "mode" field in Mode mode.

-Press any key to exit Btel.
+Press any key to exit Btel and not save anything.

 Press esc to go back to Mode mode.